The Midwest Region includes Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin. Find a location near you

 "Deer Talk" Activity This is a predator and prey activity for the playground.

 Friendship Mobiles (Science/Art Activity) In this activity, children discuss how the different elements of nature (the sun, wind, clouds, rain, etc.) can be their "friends."
 Then they will make a mobile showing their different "friends."
 As an alternative, silhouettes of endangered species could be used.
-Here are links to endangered species coloring books and coloring pages that could provide the silhouettes: EPA "Save Our Species" coloring book, Endangered Species Coloring Book, Hawaiian Endangered Animals, Color Your World,
+Here are links to endangered species coloring books and coloring pages that could provide the silhouettes: EPA "Save Our Species" coloring book, Endangered Species Coloring Book, Color Your World,

 Make Your Own Paper from recycled materials